David E. Woodward

 R. Brian Woodward began his college education at Wabash College from 1978 through 1980.
 He then matriculated to Valparaiso University where he graduated, with distinction, in 1982.
 He received his Juris Doctor Degree from Valparaiso University School of Law in 1985.
 While at Valparaiso University School of Law, Mr. Woodward served as Associate Editor of the Valparaiso University Law Review, and wrote a note entitled “Roadblocks in the Fourth Amendment: The Constitutionality of DUI Checkpoints”.
 In addition, Mr. Woodward was awarded the Vaughn Award for outstanding work in trial advocacy.

-Mr. Woodward is presently a member of the Lake County Bar Association, Indiana State Bar Association and the American Bar Association
+Mr. Woodward is presently a member of the Lake County Bar Association and the Indiana State Bar Association.

 219-736-9990, ext.
 228